steveharwell1/portfolio-astro/src/pages/resume.md

 layout: "../layouts/MarkdownPageLayout.astro"
 title: Stephen Harwell
 ---

+# Stephen Harwell
-*Analytics and web management*
+Analytics and web management

 ## Education

-Masters of Science in **Business Analytics** with a Minor in Cyber Security, Dec 2023
-Texas A&M University-Commerce
+Master of Science in **Business Analytics** with a Minor in Cyber Security, Dec 2023 Texas A&M University-Commerce

-Bachelors of Science in **Computer Science** with a Minor in Mathematics, Dec 2019
-Texas A&M University-Commerce
+Bachelor of Science in **Computer Science** with a Minor in Mathematics, Dec 2019 Texas A&M University-Commerce

 ### Course Projects